ohsu-knight-cancer-biostatistics/reproducible-research/reproducible-research-SOP.md

 # Shared Code

-- Code that can be implemented in future projects as well as packages or libraries of functions should be stored in the Shared Code folder on the server, as well as github (https://github.com/ohsu-knight-cancer-biostatistics).
+- Code that can be implemented in future projects as well as packages or libraries of functions should be stored in the Resources folder on the server, as well as github (https://github.com/ohsu-knight-cancer-biostatistics).

 # Training